Helli/field-extensions/README.md

 - In MonoidSums, finprod_all1 is superseded by finprod_one_eqI
 - In LinearCombinations, I replaced the definition "submodule" by "Module.submodule".
 Careful: The latter does not assume the superstructure to be a module.
 This may affect statements in descendant theories.
-Furthermore, I removed some confusing junk from within the definition of direct_sum
+Furthermore, I removed some confusing junk from within the definition of func_space.
+- In SumSpaces, I once again clarify a definition (as one particular German would say, "Es ist besser, nicht zu definieren, als falsch zu definieren").
+All jesting aside, the theory of algebras is developed elsewhere, and the definition was wrong anyway.
+I also slightly relaxed the type constrain on inj1 and inj2, one could further relax it to ring_scheme.